decentrio/sorobook-api/README.md

 # Sorobook API

-This repository offers a comprehensive solution for building high-performance APIs with a gRPC server seamlessly integrated with a public OpenAPI specification, all powered by PostgreSQL for efficient data querying.
-Designed with scalability, reliability, and ease of use in mind, this project empowers developers to create robust and efficient systems.
+This repository offers a high-performance APIs with a gRPC server seamlessly integrated with sorobook backend which powered by PostgresSQL for efficient data querying.
+It serves many types of soroban data in friendly json format.

+### Features

+We support apis for querying events, transactions and ledger

+**1. Events**

+- Stellar asset contract events
+    - from or to and address
+    - trigger by a contract
+- Event by ID
+- Event by contract
+- Event at ledger
+- Count of events by contract

+**2. Ledger**
+- Ledger by hash
+- Ledger by seq

+**3. Transaction**
+- Transaction at ledger
+- Transaction by address
+- Transaction by contract
+- Transaction by contract and address
+- Transaction by hash

+For details, visit this testing endpoint: https://sorobook-api.decentrio.ventures/public/#/

 ### Deployment
 Follow below instructions: